 - DEMNA – A Greek origin derived from the Greek Mythology meaning ‘mother earth.’
 This may also come from a Georgian fashion designer named Demna Gvasalia.

 - DITO – Also a Greek Origin and another Georgian form derived from the Goddess of Greek Mythology named ‘Demetrios.’
 This may also come from the notable Georgian director and screenwriter Dito Tsintsadze.

 Now that you have recognized the uniqueness and beauty of Georgian names, I know that you also appreciate the deeper meaning behind each name.
 Just like what I said a while ago, Georgian may often use these names because they believe that it bears powers and could dictate their destinies as those people who have those names.

-As a reader, people in Georgian have a deep respect for their several Georgian kings and is usually used short forms of words in choosing names.
-They also like to use a name-meaning god derived from different countries’ mythology like Persian, Hebrew, and Greek.
+As a reader, people in Georgian have a deep respect for their several Georgian kings and usually use short forms of words in choosing names.
+They also like to use a name-meaning god derived from different countries’ mythology, like Persian, Hebrew, and Greek.

 Learn Other Language With Ling App

 Want to learn more about the Georgian Language?
-Try and Download Ling App by Simya Solutions.
+Try and check out the Ling app.
 This user-friendly language app is always available if you want to learn something new every day and anywhere in the world.
-You do not have to go to the bookstore to search and buy different language books, but with the Ling app, you can find the best online language learning resources to teach 60 different languages around the world in a fun and more convenient way.
+You do not have to go to the bookstore to search and buy different language books, but with the Ling app, you can find the best online language learning resources to teach 60+ different languages around the world in a fun and more convenient way.